Skip to main content

 Beginning with ONTAP 9.15.1, administrators can configure and enable dynamic authorization either in visibility mode to test the configuration, or in enforced mode to activate the configuration for CLI users connecting over SSH.
 If you no longer need dynamic authorization, you can disable it.
 When you disable dynamic authorization, the configuration settings remain available and you can use them later if you decide to re-enable it.

-For more information about the parameters for the security dynamic-authorization modify command, refer to the ONTAP manual pages.
+Learn more about the security dynamic-authorization modify command in the ONTAP command reference.

 Enable dynamic authorization for testing